I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Young Jumbo was shipped off to Paris and then the London Zoo where he arrived in 1865.
-He was a sensation, because hardly anyone in Europe had ever seen an elephant before.
-Although elephants roamed widely across the plains of what is now Germany 120,000 years ago.
+Young Jumbo was shipped off to Paris and then to the London Zoo where he arrived in 1865.
+He was a sensation because hardly anyone in Europe had seen an elephant before, although elephants had roamed widely across the plains of what is now Germany 120,000 years ago.

-At the Regent Park Zoo he became a star attraction.
+At the London Zoo, located in Regent's Park, he became a star attraction.
 Children rode on his back and fed him sweetened buns.
 Among the youthful riders were Winston Churchill and Theodore Roosevelt.
 He was a favourite of Queen Victoria and her children.

 There is also a theory that his inappropriate diet caused his teeth to rot and he ground down his tusks to distract from persistent toothache.